It’s Always a Good Hair Day With These Aussie Brands in Your Shower

 Bread

 Maeva Heim launched Bread in 2020.
-But she can trace the origins back to spending time in her mum’s braiding salon in Perth in the ’90s.
+But she can trace its origins back to spending time in her mum’s braiding salon in Perth in the ’90s.
 The range of textured hair care products fills a gap that has long existed in the Australian market – the brand is also ranged internationally.
-A bubblegum-scented hair oil is one of the label’s hero products and can be used across any hair type that needs a little bit of extra moisture.
+A bubblegum-scented hair oil is one of the label’s hero products is suitable for any hair type that needs a little bit of extra moisture.
 The brand’s puffy scrunchies and protective hair towels are also favourites.

 Straand